tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_2.md

 ### Description

 The system must identify PML constructs that have the same name.
-The system must display useful error messages about such constructs to the user.
+The system must display useful warning messages about such constructs to the user.

 ### Testing